matushorvath/shadow-kvm/Notes.md

 - useful
    - investigate unit tests in C#
    - start application on login
-   - ask to start the application after installation
    - real configuration UI

 - nice to have